cxcsds/ciao-dmg/CIAO_DMG/ciao-hack-README.txt

    options.

    - The various flags are not available such as "-o" and "-q".
-   - During the smoke tests the ciao version (ciaover output) will be displayed repeated.
-This is expected.

-3. To update any CIAO component requires users uninstall the existing ciao-4.18 installation and replace it with the updated .dmg file.
+3. To update any CIAO component requires users uninstall the existing ciao-4.18 installation and replacing it with the updated .dmg file.
    To unintall CIAO simply drag the /Applications/ciao-4.18 folder to the Trash.